 Utrecht may not be quite as large as Amsterdam or Rotterdam, but the city holds its own when it comes to entertainment.
 Expats moving to Utrecht will find that its packed calendar of annual events has something to interest everyone.
 From live music festivals to sporting events and cultural parades, Utrecht plays host to a diverse range of events.

 King’s Day (April)

-King Willem-Alexander’s birthday falls on 27 April and Utrecht goes all-out in celebration.
+King Willem-Alexander’s birthday is celebrated on 27 April and Utrecht goes all out in celebration.
 Watch as the town squares transform into dancefloors and everybody dresses in orange for the day.
-The festivities often begin on the night before the king’s birthday with the traditional vrijmarkt (free-market) jumble sale kicking off in the early evening.
+The festivities often begin the night before the king’s birthday with the traditional vrijmarkt (free market) jumble sale kicking off in the early evening.
 Here locals come together for 24 hours to sell secondhand goods and various homemade treats.

 Liberation Day (May)

 On the 5 May, the Netherlands celebrates the end of the German occupation during WWII.
 Utrecht, like all the other main cities, puts together a programme of festivities packed with musical performances and vibrant street fairs as well as events for children.